papadanku/papadanku.github.io/doc/source/blog/bilateral.rst

 This modification eliminates the need for an explicit downsampled guide and can improve performance by reducing texture fetches.
 Using the image as a guide, we maintain the edge-preserving characteristics while optimizing the computation.

 .. code-block:: none
-   :caption: Joint Bilateral Upsampling (Self-Guided)
+   :caption: Self-Guided Bilateral Upsampling

-   float4 UpsampleMotionVectors(
+   float4 BilateralUpsample(
       sampler Image, // This should be 1/2 the size as Guide sampler Guide, // This should be 2/1 the size as Image float2 Tex